Suffolk: Local government

+Since 1974, Suffolk has been a two-tier non-metropolitan county, meaning the provision of local government services is divided between a county council and district councils.
+The county has been divided into five districts since 2019: Babergh, East Suffolk, Ipswich, Mid Suffolk, and West Suffolk.
+Suffolk County Council is based in Ipswich.

+In March 2026, the government announced local government reorganisation plans, which would have seen local government across Suffolk reorganised in 2028 into three unitary authorities.
+These proposals were withdrawn in September 2026.

+History

-Suffolk was divided into four separate Quarter Sessions divisions, which met at Beccles, Bury St Edmunds, Ipswich and Woodbridge.
-In 1860, the number of divisions was reduced to two, when the Beccles, Ipswich and Woodbridge divisions merged into an East Suffolk division, administered from Ipswich, and the old Bury St Edmunds division became the West Suffolk division.
-Under the Local Government Act 1888, the two divisions were made the separate administrative counties of East Suffolk and West Suffolk;
+Historically, Suffolk was divided into four for the purposes of the courts of quarter sessions, which met at Beccles, Bury St Edmunds, Ipswich and Woodbridge.
+In 1860, the Beccles, Ipswich and Woodbridge divisions were merged into an East Suffolk division, administered from Ipswich, and the Bury St Edmunds division became the West Suffolk division.
+Under the Local Government Act 1888, which established county councils, the two divisions formed the basis of the administrative counties of East Suffolk and West Suffolk.

-On 1 April 1974, under the Local Government Act 1972, East Suffolk, West Suffolk and Ipswich were merged to form the unified county of Suffolk.
-The county was divided into several local government districts: Babergh, Forest Heath, Borough of Ipswich, Mid Suffolk, Borough of St Edmundsbury, Suffolk Coastal, and Waveney.
-This act also transferred some land near Great Yarmouth to Norfolk.
-As introduced in Parliament, the Local Government Act would have transferred Newmarket and Haverhill to Cambridgeshire and Colchester from Essex; such changes were not included when the act was passed into law.

-In 2019, Forest Heath and St Edmundsbury merged to form West Suffolk district, while Waveney and Suffolk Coastal formed East Suffolk district.
+On 1 April 1974, under the Local Government Act 1972, East Suffolk (with the exception of five parishes and parts of two more, which were transferred to Norfolk), the county borough of Ipswich, and West Suffolk were merged to form a single non-metropolitan county of Suffolk.
+The new county was originally divided into seven districts: Babergh, Forest Heath, Ipswich, Mid Suffolk, St Edmundsbury, Suffolk Coastal, and Waveney.
+In 2019, Forest Heath and St Edmundsbury were merged to form West Suffolk, and Waveney and Suffolk Coastal to form East Suffolk.